SAP-samples/hana-cloud-learning/QRC3_2022_SelectedCalculationViewModelingFeatures/db/src/greedyPruning/info.md

 Currently, the setting of Optimize Join Columns has no effect when greedy join pruning occurs.
 With 2022 QRC4 it is planned that Optimize Join Columns works in combination with greedy join pruning.

-**=> use Greedy Pruning to speed up queries whenever the expected results do not depend on the execution of the join.**
+**=> use Greedy Join Pruning to speed up queries whenever the expected results do not depend on the execution of the join.**